Aircloak/aircloak/cloak/README.md

 You can create the empty database by running `make regenerate_db`.

+If you want to run cloak in a local docker container, you need to run this command once more to create the database in the PostgreSQL container: `DB_PORT=20002 ./regenerate_db.sh`.

 If everything is properly installed and setup, standard tests invoked with `make test` should pass.

 ### Cloak configuration